/

 • Industry-specific interactions

-Plain provides this unified layer where Ari (our AI agent), Sidekick (internal assistant), and custom-built agents all operate on a standardized, company-specific set of rules.
+Plain provides this unified layer where Ari (our customer-facing AI agent), Sidekick (internal AI copilot), and custom-built BYOA agents all operate on a standardized, company-specific set of rules.
+Engineering teams compose new agents on top of Plain's GraphQL primitives; product teams ship customer-facing AI without re-platforming.

 Why does value shift from resolution to insight?